A couple of years ago, Minnesota Rep. Mike Jaros told me that he

 he would like to help write the apology letter.

-Our director also recently sent a letter to Bishop John Kinney,
+I also sent a letter to Bishop John Kinney,

 wherein he asked Bishop Kinney if Saint Cloud Diocese would like to